aveklan/smart-parking/README.md

   **Viewing angle** 40 degree
   **Output** 100-150 MCD

-A pair of LEDs, one green and one red, are placed in correspondance of each parking spot.
+A pair of LEDs, one green and one red, are placed in correspondence of each parking spot.
 The red LED will be switched when a parked car is detected, the green one in the opposite case.

 ### 4. Network architecture

 ![Network architecture](/images/network_architecture.jpg)
-The above pictore shows an high level explanation on the network architecture which is used to connect the ESP32v2 board to the web portal.
+The above picture shows a high level explanation on the network architecture which is used to connect the ESP32v2 board to the web portal.
 The network architecture is implemented using AWS, which is used to receive the information, process it and make it available through the web application.
 Therefore, a Python transparent bridge it is used to allow the communication between the board and the AWS architecture.
-Following a step by step explanation on how the connectivity works.
+Following a step-by-step explanation on how the connectivity works.

 ---

-The ESP32 board communicates with the Mosquitto MQTT broker via the MQTT protocol over WiFi IPV4, both devices residing on the same network.
+The ESP32 board communicates with the Mosquitto MQTT broker via the MQTT protocol over Wi-Fi IPV4, both devices residing on the same network.
 The MQTT broker interfaces with AWS IoT Core using the Python bridge, maintaining communication through MQTT, and sharing a common topic (smartpark).
 The bridge forwards the data to AWS IoT Core under the DATA topic.
 AWS IoT Core treats the incoming data as if it's from an ESP32 board, allowing rule-based actions to be defined.
-All data received on this topic is then stored in a DynamoDB table
+All data received on this topic is then stored in a DynamoDB table.
 Subsequently, a Lambda function, secured by AWS IAM, retrieves data from DynamoDB.
 An API Gateway is employed to create a RESTful GET API linked to the Lambda function, providing a web-app-accessible endpoint.
 The final deployment is then hosted by AWS Amplify.

-### 5. Considertations and evaluation
+### 5. Considerations and evaluation

 As we introduced before, the parked car is detected by using a pair of infrared sensors.
 The emitter is driven up to 50mA.
 The detect is a NPN transistor that is biased by incoming IR light.
 The overall system energy consuption will highly depends on the adopted sensors and lights.
-However, in a real case scenario, each parking spot should have easy access to power supply that can be used for powering the LEDs, the the sensors and the ESP32 board.
+However, in a real case scenario, each parking spot should have easy access to power supply that can be used for powering the LEDs, the sensors and the ESP32 board.

 #### Avoiding false measurements

-Infrared sensors must be positioned so that they only detect the parked car and not other elements that could trigger them (birds, small animals, leaves, etc.).
-A good solution might be to position them just below the height where the bodywork on average ends and the windows begin.
-This must however be decided on the basis of the location and specific characteristics of the parking area and parking space.
+Infrared sensors must be positioned so that they only detect the parked car and no other elements that could trigger them (birds, small animals, leaves, etc.).
+A good solution might be to position them just below the height where the bodywork on average ends and the windows begins.
+This must however be decided based on the location and specific characteristics of the parking area and parking space.
-A second solution to avoid false measurements is be to take two measurements in a row a few seconds apart.
+A second solution to avoid false measurements is to take two measurements in a row a few seconds apart.
 In this way if something was passing through the sensors in the exact moment of the measurement, it can be detected as a false measurement.
-A final solution solution, but that requires more effort and expenses, is to use other sensors such as weight or proximity sensors to ensure the avoidance of false measurements.
+A final solution, but that requires more effort and expenses, is to use other sensors such as weight or proximity sensors to ensure the avoidance of false measurements.

-### 6. Hands on tutorial
+### 6. Hands-on tutorial

-This section provides a hands on tutorial on how to set up and run the application.
+This section provides a hands-on tutorial on how to set up and run the application.

 1. Download and install [RiotOs](https://www.riot-os.org/)
 2. Create a new RiotOs application and copy the code provided under the code folder.
 3. Create and set up your AWS account
-4. Purchase all the componens listed above and connect them as in the following pucture:
+4. Purchase all the components listed above and connect them as in the following picture:

    ![Network architecture](/images/Untitled%20Sketch_bb.jpg)

 5. Download, install and configure Mosquitto.
-   - Edit mosquitto.conf configuration file using this settings:
+   - Edit mosquitto.conf configuration file using thiese settings:
       ° allow_anonymous true
       ° listener 1883
 6. AWS IoT core